AND THAT'S ANOTHER STORY...

 contacting Pat and Albrecht again.
 Enter, Quinn, our second male IRWS.

-and Whites.
+Whites.
 He too, became the center of our family.
-After two years,
+After two years, we considered

-we considered another IRWS to be a companion for him.
-We had never had
+another IRWS to be a companion for him.
+We had never had two dogs, and

-two dogs, and were treading into the unknown.
-Enter, Emma, our sweet, loving
+were treading into the unknown.
+Enter, Emma, our sweet, loving little girl.

-little girl.
-She had a personality all of her own and captured out hearts
+She had a personality all of her own and captured out hearts with her long

-with her long eyelashes.
+eyelashes.
 She and Quinn play, sleep, wrestle together.
-They
+They are very affectionate,

-lovely and often garner attention on walks, “What beautiful dogs, and what
+garner attention on walks, “What beautiful dogs, and what is the breed?”

-is the breed?”
-Every moment of every day our two IRWS Quinn and Emma fill
+Every moment of every day our two IRWS Quinn and Emma fill our family with

-our family with love and joy—our life has been so much richer because of
+love and joy—our life has been so much richer because of them.

 Teena and I first met Pat at an agility